Kunlong1994/lab3/Lab-#2.md

 If everything is working, you should see a message in the terminal that the webserver is listening on port 8000.

-Just like in the [previous assignment](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-%231#connect-to-your-interaction-engine) you can now go to the browser to controll the arduino and webcam.
+Just like in the [previous assignment](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-%231#connect-to-your-interaction-engine) you can now go to the browser to control the Arduino and webcam.

 To shut down the server, type `control + C` in the terminal.